 Net interest income risk is quantified through the simulation of future interest income and expense under various scenarios.
-The analysis incorporates all of the Group's NII-relevant assets, liabilities, and off-balance instruments.
-On-balance-sheet contracts with maturities scheduled within the simulation period are replaced upon runoff with planned new business volumes and margins, thereby reflecting the general ALM policy of the Bank.
+The analysis incorporates all of the Group's NII-relevant assets, liabilities and off-balance instruments.
+On-balance-sheet contracts with maturities scheduled within the simulation period are replaced upon runoff (constant balance sheet assumption) with planned new business margins.